Mathiaszero/Luanti-Survival/README.md

 ## Survival

-A modpack that brings additional survival features to Luanti.
+A modpack that enriches the Luanti game experience.